City BuddyCityBuddy

 Lieux populaires pour une promenadeSmiley Park, University of Redlands campus, Kimberly Crest, Santa Ana River Trail

-Transports publics populairesOmnitrans buses, Metrolink (nearby)
+Transports en commun populairesOmnitrans buses, Metrolink (nearby)

 Compagnies aériennesAmerican, United, Delta, Southwest